// Best Of

 Oracle Retail / SAP Retail

 Large enterprises managing multiple brands, regions, and hundreds of stores may require the breadth of Oracle or SAP retail suites.
-These platforms demand significant IT investment and long implementation timelines, but offer deep configurability for organizations with the resources and complexity to justify them.
+Both are bought with the rollout scoped as a separate programme, contracted apart from the licence and usually delivered with a systems-integration partner, and both offer deep configurability for organizations with the resources and complexity to justify them.

 Best for fashion-first brands